papierkorp/knovault/README.md

-# pewito
+# Pewito: Personal Wiki and To-dos

-Personal Wiki and To-dos
+Pewito is a personal wiki and to-do application built with Go, HTMX, Tailwind CSS, and Templ.
+It uses a `data` folder for storing markdown files and settings, which can be version-controlled with Git.

 # Installation process